Best Homemade Pizza (1 Hour or Overnight)

 Tips for choosing a pizza pan: get one with holes in the bottom (to help evaporation and achieve a crispier crust), and get one that has NO non-stick coating.
 This Cuisinart pizza pan looks like a decent and affordable option.
 Be sure to put another pan beneath it when baking, to catch any drips.

-Pizza for life
+Homemade Pizza for Life

 Okay, is that everything??
 Do you have any more pizza questions?
 Let me know in the comments what I missed!
 I hope you get to make pizza soon.
 It really just never gets old, right?
 Don’t forget to check out the other posts in this series: